AphidWatch

 BBRO AphidWatch

-Data shown on the map below are gathered from in-field counts of green wingless aphids on 20 sugar beet plants.
-Whilst sites may show as having no aphids close to you, we urge you to make regular and thorough observations (20 plants/field, 2x a week) to see if and when your crop reaches the threshold for treatment with an aphicide: 5 aphids per 20 plants <12 true leaves, switching to 1 aphid per plant between 12-16 true leaves.
+Continue regular observations (20 plants/field, 2x a week) to see if/when your crop reaches the threshold for treatment with an aphicide: 5 aphids per 20 plants <12 true leaves, switching to 1 aphid per plant between 12-16 true leaves.

 Further info